Tayeb-Ahmed-TAS/Python/Python Intermediate/Exception Handling/README.md

         This is finally block.

-### Python Built-in Exceptions
+### Python Built-in Exceptions :

-- We can view all the built-in exceptions using the built-in local() function as follows

     print(dir(locals()['__builtins__']))

+- We can view all the built-in exceptions using the built-in local() function.

   | Exception      | Cause of Error                         |
   | -------------- | -------------------------------------- |